Broken Arrow

 Story & Plot Summary: Broken Arrow

-Quick Plot Summary: Released in 1996, Broken Arrow is a Action, Thriller film directed by John Woo.
+Quick Plot Summary: Released in 1996, Broken Arrow is a Action, Thriller film directed by John Woo, written by Graham Yost.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving John Travolta.
+It provides a scannable look at the movie's central conflict involving John Travolta as Vic Deakins.

 Story Breakdown